-The Duke of Edinburgh, a big cricket fan, has been Patron and Twelfth Man of the Lord’s Taverners since 1950, the same year the charity was founded.
+HRH The Prince Philip, a big cricket fan, became Patron and Twelfth Man of the Lord’s Taverners in 1950, the same year the charity was founded, and he remained an active Taverner until his passing in 2021.
 Along with his ongoing support of the charity at fundraising events and playing for the Taverners XI, he was also instrumental in introducing the Lord's Taverners ECB Trophy which is presented annually to the cricket county champions.
-The trophy was introduced in 1973 with the Duke having recognised that until that time, the champions had never received a physical trophy so he decided to introduce one.
+The trophy was introduced in 1973 with His Royal Highness having recognised that until that time, the champions had never received a physical trophy so he decided to introduce one.

 Alistair Subba Row